pfdubois/BridgeBidding/source/AdvancedMajor.rst

    pair: raise; major
    pair: convention; Bergen raise (of a major)

-Bergen Raises are an option; again, some people do not play them because of the difficulty of recognizing them, or thinking something is Bergen when it isn't.
-Do not try them until you are experienced in the standard raise structure.

-The emphasis is on distinguishing three-card from four-card limit raises.
+Bergen Raises emphasize distinguishing three-card from four-card limit raises.
-A four card raise has a great deal more potential for game than a three-card raise.
+A four-card raise has a great deal more potential for game than a three-card raise.
+Also, we get a :term:`mixed raise` and a :term:`preemptive` raise.

-With 4+ cards,
+With |4ormore| cards,

 - 1M - 2M 6-10 HCP with 3 cards in M; or a good five points, particularly Axxx in
   trumps.
 - 1M – 3M!
-2-6 preemptive, 4 card raise
+2-6 preemptive, 4-card raise
 - 1M – 3♣!
-7-9 constructive 4 card raise
+7-9 constructive (mixed) 4-card raise
 - 1M – 3♦!
-10-11 limit 4 card raise
+10-11 limit 4-card raise
 - 1M - 1N forcing may have 10-12 and 3 trump.
 - 1M – 2N!
 13+ game forcing 4-card raise.
 (Jacoby 2N)